schmit/schmit.github.io/menu/about.md

 ![sven](assets/img/sven.jpg){:height="200px" width="200px"}

 Welcome to my personal page.
-Currently, I help build [Eppo](https://www.geteppo.com/), an experimentation platform to empower the curious and entrepreneurial as the [Head of Statistics Engineering](https://www.geteppo.com/blog/were-hiring-a-statistics-engineer);
+I work on Model Measurement at [OpenAI](https://openai.com/).

-my time is roughly equally split by doing statistics, engineering and product work.
+Previously, I was Head of Statistics Engineering at [Eppo](https://www.geteppo.com/), an experimentation platform to empower the curious and entrepreneurial, where my time was roughly equally split between statistics, engineering and product work.

-Previously, I led the Core Representation Learning team at [Stitch Fix](https://algorithms-tour.stitchfix.com/).
+Before that, I led the Core Representation Learning team at [Stitch Fix](https://algorithms-tour.stitchfix.com/).
-Our team builds multiple recommendation systems that help understand client perferences across multiple dimensions such as style and size and form the backbone of all recommendations across Stitch Fix products.
+Our team built multiple recommendation systems to understand client preferences across dimensions such as style and size, forming the backbone of recommendations across Stitch Fix products.

 I obtained my PhD at [Stanford](http://icme.stanford.edu) working with [Ramesh Johari](http://www.stanford.edu/~rjohari).
 My interests are at the interface of statistics, mathematics and computer science.